Website Logo

 Tino Rangatiratanga

-This is all about how we lead and how we participate.
+How we lead and how we participate is very important to us at Tui Ora.
 True leadership involves gathering a strong team together and giving everyone their opportunity to contribute.
-It’s about having the mana to determine things for ourselves.
-It is also about making sure we respect the mana of Tui Ora whānau, rangatiratanga and decision making.
-It is about remembering that our “for Māori” “by Māori” approach must also be “with Māori”.
+It’s about having the mana to determine things for ourselves, while respecting the mana of others.
+Tino Rangatiratanga helps remind us that that our ‘for Māori, by Māori’ approach must also include ‘with Māori’.

 Kotahitanga